 Information about bursaries and loans for students who live in Scotland can be found on the Student Awards Agency for Scotland website.

-EU citizens who have been resident in Scotland for three or more years (not for the purposes of full-time education) may be eligible for living cost support.
+EU citizens who have been resident in Scotland for three or more years (not for the purposes of full-time education) and have settled or pre-settled status may be eligible for home fee status and living cost support.
 Please consult the SAAS website for further information.

 Undergraduate nursing students from Scotland

 Students that study a Nursing degree program will receive a non-repayable, non means tested bursary as living cost support.
-From September 2019 this will be £8,100 per year for years 1-3 of the program, in year 4 this will reduce to £6,075 (from September 2020 this will increase to £10,000 per year).
+From September 2020 this will be £10,000 per year for years 1-3 of the program, in year 4 this will reduce to £7,500.
 Students apply to SAAS for this support.

 Care Experienced Students